-Trust—the act of placing confidence in someone or something else—is a fundamental human experience, necessary for society to function and for any person to be relatively happy.
+Trust is the act of placing confidence in someone or something else.
+It is a fundamental human experience.
+Trust is necessary for society to function.
+It can play a large role in happiness.
 Without it, fear rules.
-Trust is not an either/or proposition, but a matter of degree, and certain life experiences can impact a person's ability to trust others.
+Trust is not an either/or proposition, but a matter of degree.
+Some life experiences can impact a person's ability to trust others.

-Everyone has uncertainty about whom to trust, how much to trust, when not to trust, and so forth at one time or another.
-In fact, every day we make choices about whom and how much to trust, and sometimes we are more willing to trust than at other times.
-That’s a good thing; a total lack of mistrust would indicate a serious psychological problem.
-Judgments about when and whom to trust help keep us safe and alive!
+Everyone has uncertainty about whom to trust and how much.
+It is not always clear when trust is appropriate.
+People make choices about whom and how much to trust every day.
+We are more willing to trust at some times than others.
+That is a good thing.
+A total lack of mistrust would be a serious problem.
+But judgments about when and whom to trust help keep us safe and alive.

-Signs that a person may be excessively mistrustful include:
+Signs a person may be excessively mistrustful include:

-- Racing thoughts of suspicion or anxiety about friends and family
+- Suspicion or anxiety about friends and family

 - Terror during physical intimacy

-- Belief that others are deceptive and malevolent, without real evidence
+- Belief that others are deceptive or malevolent without evidence

-When mistrust seems to play a dominant role in a person's life, past disappointments or betrayals may be at the root of the issue.
-Mistrust is a valid and reasoned response to feeling betrayed or abandoned, but a person's life can be adversely affected when feelings of mistrust are pervasive, resulting in anxiety, anger, or self-doubt.
-Fortunately, a person can learn to trust again, and working with a therapist can aid this process.
+Sometimes mistrust plays a dominant role in a person's life.
+Past disappointment or betrayal may be at the root of the issue.
+Mistrust is a valid response to feeling betrayed or abandoned.
+But pervasive feelings of mistrust can negatively impact a person's life.
+This can result in anxiety, anger, or self-doubt.
+Fortunately, people can relearn trust.
+Working with a therapist can aid this process.

-Posttraumatic stress, which results from a person's exposure to severe danger or perceived danger, can lead a previously healthy person to experience tremendous difficulty with trust.
-People may experience and re-experience the trauma in their minds, along with the associated anxiety, and often go to great lengths to create a feeling of safety, sometimes isolating themselves from others or becoming overly dependent.
+Posttraumatic stress (PTSD) comes from exposure to severe or perceived danger.
+It can lead people to experience great difficulty with trust.
+People may experience and re-experience the trauma in their minds.
+Anxiety often accompanies this trauma.
+People with PTSD can go to great lengths to create a feeling of safety.
+They may isolate themselves from others or become overly dependent.

 - Zak, A. M., Gold, J. A., Ryckman, R. M., & Lenney, E. (1998).
 Assessments of trust in intimate relationships and the self-perception process.
 The Journal of Social Psychology, 138(2), 217-228.
 Retrieved from http://search.proquest.com/docview/199792384?accountid=1229